FraterCCCLXIII/panentheon/docs/lineage.md

 #### **David Ray Griffin (1939-2022)**
 An American philosopher and theologian, Griffin applied process theology to issues like science, religion, and postmodern thought.
 He bridged Whitehead’s metaphysics with contemporary challenges, expanding the scope of process thought to modern philosophical questions.

+#### **A.H.
+Almaas (1944-)**
+A spiritual teacher and founder of the **Diamond Approach**, Almaas blends psychology, spiritual development, and the direct experience of Being in his teachings.
+His work focuses on the unfolding of the true self through an evolutionary process of realization.

 #### **Ken Wilber (1949-)**
 The founder of **Integral Theory**, Wilber integrates developmental, psychological, and spiritual perspectives into a comprehensive model of human consciousness.
 His work maps the evolution of consciousness through stages of development, uniting various traditions and disciplines in a holistic framework.

+#### **Christopher Bache (1950-)**
+A philosopher and transpersonal psychologist, Bache focuses on the evolution of consciousness through deep spiritual experiences, especially involving non-ordinary states of consciousness.
+His work on **psychedelic-assisted spiritual evolution** brings new perspectives to developmental and integral theory.

 #### **Brian Swimme (1950-)**
 A cosmologist who integrates **scientific cosmology** with spiritual wisdom, Swimme emphasizes the evolutionary unfolding of the universe and the human role in its ongoing development.
 His work brings together science, spirituality, and process thought.

+#### **Richard Tarnas (1950-)**
+A cultural historian and philosopher, Tarnas integrates Jungian psychology, cosmology, and spirituality in his work.
+His focus on the historical and psychological evolution of consciousness contributes to the broader understanding of human spiritual development.

 #### **Andrew Cohen (1955-)**
 A contemporary spiritual teacher and founder of **Evolutionary Enlightenment**, Cohen emphasizes the role of human beings as active participants in the evolution of consciousness.
 His teachings build on the insights of Sri Aurobindo and Integral Theory, stressing the importance of awakening to a higher purpose.

 ---